Have you ever wanted to go on an adventure to seek out a boa constrictor snake in the wild?

 Boas

-The widespread boine fauna of the Amazon River Basin and the Guianas includes five species, namely the boa constrictor, the emerald tree boa (Corallus caninus), the common tree boa (C. enydris), the rainbow boa (Epicrates cenchria) and the green anaconda (Eunectes murinus).
+Within the extensive boine fauna of the Amazon River Basin and the Guianas, five species stand out: the boa constrictor, the emerald tree boa (Corallus caninus), the common tree boa (C. enydris), the rainbow boa (Epicrates cenchria), and the green anaconda (Eunectes murinus).

 Different types of Boas